-Jennifer Aniston, 50, Smolders In Spaghetti-Strap Dress & High Heels Flaunting Killer Workout Body
+Jennifer Aniston, 50, Smolders In Spaghetti-Strap Dress & High Heels, Flaunting Killer Workout Body

-Jennifer Aniston’s appeal will never fade.
-America’s unofficial sweetheart has been winning hearts over for decades – the Friends star may be 50, but she’s still got it.
-The proof is in the pudding with Jennifer: the star knocked the paparazzi dead in acid-wash jeans earlier this summer, although the Jennifer’s latest headline-making has seen her rock a much slinkier look.
+Jennifer Aniston’s appeal will probably never fade.
+America’s unofficial sweetheart, who has been winning hearts for decades, may be 50, but she’s still got it.
+The proof is in the proverbial pudding with Jennifer as the Friends star knocked the paparazzi dead in acid-wash jeans earlier this summer.

-As The Daily Mail reports today, Jennifer rocked up to an Aveeno event this week – Jennifer fronts the skincare brand.
-The star was looking absolutely sensational in a look that seemed to be flaunting her killer workout body – and this girl comes with one.
-Jennifer was seen in a long white dress with spaghetti straps, with the loose materials appearing to flatter the actress’ frame just perfectly.
-Jennifer paired her dress with a nude pair of high heels – while the ensemble wasn’t flashing the star’s famous legs, fans reading the newspaper’s report did see a super-strong pair of arms.
-Hints of the star’s toned legs were, however, visible.
+Meanwhile, Jennifer’s latest headline-making has her rocking a much slinkier look.
+As The Daily Mail reports on October 4, Jennifer took part in an Aveeno event this week.
+Jennifer, who fronts the skincare brand, looked absolutely sensational in a fashion moment in which she seemed to be flaunting her killer workout body.

+Jennifer was seen in a long white dress with spaghetti straps as the loose materials appeared to perfectly flatter the actress’s frame.
+Jennifer paired her dress with a nude pair of high heels.
+Indeed, while the ensemble wasn’t flashing the star’s famous legs while hints of the star’s toned pins were visible.
+So were her super-strong arms.

-Aniston appeared beautifully made up, with her famous hair worn down.
-The look wasn’t quite the “Rachel” do seen back in the day, but the well-known layers and blonde highlights were all there.
-Jennifer was seen smiling as she made her way into the event, with pictures also seeing the star holding a mic.
+Aniston appeared to be beautifully made up, with her famous hair worn down.
+The look wasn’t quite the “Rachel” hairdo seen back in the day, but the well-known layers and blonde highlights were all there.
+Jennifer was smiling as she made her way into the event, with pictures also catching the star as she held a mic.

-Buzz around Jennifer’s age-defying looks seems never-ending.
-The star seems to fly the flag for celebrities who don’t show their age, although for Jennifer, it all seems to come naturally.
-An interview with In Style this year saw the star open up on her age, although the actress did seem to find that people continuously bringing up her age can get a little tiresome.
+The buzz around Jennifer’s age-defying looks seems never-ending.
+The star appears to fly the flag for celebrities who don’t show their age, although, for Jennifer, it all seems to come naturally.
+In an interview with In Style this year, the star opened up about her age while the actress admitted that when people continue to talk about her age, that chatter can get a little tiresome.

 “I feel physically incredible.
 So it’s weird that it’s all of a sudden getting telegraphed in a way that’s like, ‘You look amazing for your age.’
 I think we need to establish some etiquette around that dialogue and verbiage,” she told the magazine.